Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Approximation of the Karcher Mean and Its Application

 The exact solution of \eqref{eq:karcher_mean_cont} cannot be determined, however, if the closed-form representation of $S$ is not available.
 Then, the solution of \eqref{eq:karcher_mean_cont} can be approximated through

 where $\tilde{S} = \{X_1,\ldots,X_N\}$ is a fine sampling of $S$ and $\tilde{S}_{\mathrm{mesh}}$ is a surface mesh reconstructed from $\tilde{S}$.
 The geodesic distance is obtained using the \emph{Fast Marching} method \cite{sethian_level_1999,sethian_fast_2000}.
 This method adapts the Dijkstra-like logic to continuous surfaces by allowing paths across the mesh triangles, rather than restricting them to the discrete mesh edges. \\ To compute this mapping efficiently, we first precompute the $N \times n$ geodesic distance matrix $D$, where $D_{ji} = d_{\mathrm{geod}}(\tilde{S}_{\mathrm{mesh}},X_j, A_i)$.
 Given $M$ weight vectors stored in an $n \times M$ matrix $W$, the $N \times M$ cost matrix $C$ for all points and all preferences is computed via a single matrix multiplication $ C = (D \circ D) \, W, $ where $\circ$ denotes the element-wise (Hadamard) product.
-The optimal point index $k_m$ for each $m$-th weight vector $w_{m}$ is then found by a `min` operation on the $m$-th column of $C$.
-This discretized approach provides a computationally feasible and highly efficient method to map any weight vector $w$ to its corresponding approximated Karcher mean $\tilde{P}_k$.
+The optimal point index $k_m$ for each $m$-th weight vector $w_{m}$ is then found by a \enquote{min} operation on the $m$-th column of $C$.
+This discretized approach provides a computationally feasible and highly efficient method to map any weight vector $w$ to its corresponding approximated Karcher mean.
+In the present work, this construction is applied to \accp{PF} in order to obtain reference mappings from preference vectors to points on the corresponding \accp{PF}.
+More specifically, the general approximation in \cref{eq:karcher_mean_discr} is instantiated for sampled \accp{PF} and their reconstructed meshes, as described next.